 You’re not shouting at parties on purpose

 Have you ever talked to someone with your headphones on and realized you were shouting at them on accident?
-Well, it's not entirely your fault.
+Well, it’s not entirely your fault.
 Jason Galster, PhD, Starkey Hearing Technologies Senior Manager of Audiology Research, says everyone naturally raises their voice in loud environments.
-This is called the Lombard effect—a speaker's involuntary increase or change in voice, pitch, rate, and duration of syllables when in loud environments.
-Find out 10 weird noises your body makes and what to do about them.
+This is called the Lombard effect—a speaker’s involuntary increase or change in voice, pitch, rate, and duration of syllables when in loud environments.

 Your pitch can reveal your attraction